silverbulletmd/silverbullet/website/SilverBullet.md

 While this is a bit more complicated to set up than simply downloading desktop app or signing up for an account with some online service, self hosting is a path to both [[Data Sovereignty]] and to access your content from any device with a modern [[Browser]].

-The SilverBullet client is built as a [[Local First]], [[PWA|progressive web application]], syncing all your content into your browser’s local storage, enabling **instant access** to your entire space whether you are **online** or **offline**.
+The SilverBullet client is built as a [[Local First]], [[PWA|Progressive Web Application]], syncing all your content into your browser’s local storage, enabling **instant access** to your entire space whether you are **online** or **offline**.
 Simply opt to “Install SilverBullet” from your browser (in any Chrome-based browser), add it to your Dock or home screen (Safari and Android), and voila: SilverBullet becomes indistinguishable from a regular desktop or mobile app.
 You can try it right here on silverbullet.md.
 ![[pwa-screenshot.png]]

 Unplug your (hypothetical) network cable, and everything still works!